 The Love Bug (1997 TV movie): Herbie is unique.
 He was specifically created to be sentient via The Power of Love.
 Horace the Hate Bug is created via The Power of Hate, but a "seed" from Herbie was required.

-Herbie Fully Loaded: Unknown.
+Herbie Fully Loaded: Topic is never brought up.

-Multi Track Drifting: Herbie in Herbie: Fully Loaded, most especially the final NASCAR racing sequence where the anthropomorphic Volkswagen was seen climbing onto the fence above the wall, trying to avoid being trade-painted.
+Multi-Track Drifting: Herbie in Herbie: Fully Loaded, most especially the final NASCAR racing sequence where the anthropomorphic Volkswagen was seen climbing onto the fence above the wall, trying to avoid being trade-painted.

 My Car Hates Me: One of those cases where it's more than just a metaphor.
 Herbie refusing to start at a really inopportune moment because his feelings have been hurt happens at least once a movie.

 Not Actually The Ultimate Question: In The Love Bug, when Jim and Carole find out that the VW Bug has a mind of its own, and it won't let either of them exit the car, Carole tries to call for help from some hippies in the van parked next to them: